In this guest post, our discount-snagging friends at CityPASS share where to eat and drink (local beer, natch) in sunny San Diego. Fish tacos, anyone?

 North Park Beer Co.’s tap list, courtesy of CityPASS

-Hillcrest Brewing Company is the first and only LGBT “out and proud” brewery in the country, and the beers are top-notch.
+Hillcrest Brewing Company is the first LGBT “out and proud” brewery in the country, and the beers are top-notch.
 Plus, you can’t go wrong with the wildly entertaining names it’s bestowed upon the beers.
 You’ve got the Banana Hammock (a Scotch ale), the Crotch Rocket (Irish red), the U-Hawle (wheat beer), and much more!
 Great pizza and hot wings only add to the appeal here.

 North Park Beer Company has a well-rounded selection of beers that includes its own brews but also a select number of guest beers.
 The giant mounted chalkboard should clue you in on the variety.
 Pair your brew with some delicious, sausagey food from local Mastiff Sausage Company.